PraweenSoni/notification-Style/README.md

 - Built-in CSS

 ---
+## 3 Simple Steps to ready your toasted Notification.
 ## Installation & How to use
 1. Add Script tag to your HTML Head Tag :